ETHZ-DYNAMO/OptiPIM/README.md

 ## 4. Generating Figures from the Paper

-> **Note on Experiment Duration**: Some of these experiments can take a very long time to complete (especially for Figures 9, and 14).
+> **Note on Experiment Duration**: Some of these experiments can take a very long time to complete.
 To help mitigate this, we have provided **pre-parsed results** in both CSV and JSON formats.
 If you prefer not to wait for the full experiments to finish, you may run them partially or skip them altogether and compare your partial outputs against these provided results.
 This approach ensures you can still reproduce and examine the final figures and trends without incurring the full runtime cost.

 Each key figure (9, 10, 14, and 15) has a dedicated Makefile target to automate the entire process.
 Running these will produce the corresponding PDF in the `exp_results/<figure>` directory.